mOnchhh/github-porfolio/Predictive Machine Learning Model/README.md

 It mainly employs two machine learning models - Logistic Regression and Random Forest Classification - to predict the attribute "quality_category," and Random Forest Regression to predict the attribute "quality_score," all using the dataset's other attributes.

-The file "CSCI_111_Final_Project" is a Jupyter Notebook containing the code used in the training and testing of the machine learning models.
+The file "banana_quality_prediction_model.ipynb" is a Jupyter Notebook containing the code used in the training and testing of the machine learning models.
 More detail can be found in the notebook itself under the "Instructions" section.

 # Dataset Overview